Speedify is like the infant of VPN companies.

 Most VPNs offer the same stuff.

-Encryption standards and protocol options are fairly standard.
+Encryption standards and tunneling protocol options are fairly standard.

 But Speedify doesn’t wait long to veer off course.